sabbirr-ahmdd/safone-consumer/README.md

 one goal: make household products that Bangladeshi families can trust, without stretching their monthly budget.

-The company operates its own manufacturing facility in Bangladesh, runs a direct factory-to-shelf supply chain, and holds BSTI (Bangladesh Standards and Testing Institution) certification for its products — ensuring consistent quality, batch after batch.
+The company runs its own manufacturing facility in Bangladesh, keeps a direct factory-to-shelf supply chain, and holds BSTI (Bangladesh Standards and Testing Institution) certification for its products, so quality stays consistent batch after batch.

 SafoneConsumer's first product line, **Super Moon**, is a BSTI-certified detergent powder built for everyday household use,